The Things We Left Behind

 The Things We Left Behind is the twelfth studio album released by Canadian country rock band Blue Rodeo, released on November 10, 2009.
-It is their first studio double album.
+It is their first studio double album, and is their longest album to date with a run time of 84 minutes.

 The album was a longlisted nominee for the 2010 Polaris Music Prize.

 Formats

 The Things We Left Behind is available as two CD's, two 180 gram LP's (which also included both CD's), and as a digital download.